Lyreck/BAMF_duplication/README.md

 You can reproduce this project on your local machine by using uv for most of the packages - except ICU transliteration.

 1. Clone the repository to ~/filename
-2. synchronize the dependencies specified in pyproject.toml: `uv sync`
+2. move to ~/filename and synchronize the dependencies specified in pyproject.toml: `uv sync`
 3. install ICU and PyICU (/!\ It is not included in pyproject.toml since installation of ICU is a bit complex: see next section)

 To run the LLM transliteration, you need at least a 15Gb GPU since Mistral-small3.2 weighs 15Gb.